terrencepreilly/darglint/README.md

 (So, if you would like to lint Sphinx-style comments, then you should have that setting enabled in a configuration file in the project directory.)

+### SublimeLinter

+A plugin for SublimeLinter can be found [here](https://github.com/raddessi/SublimeLinter-contrib-darglint)

 ## Roadmap
 The below list is the current roadmap for *darglint*.
 For each version number, it specifies which features will be added.
 To see the most recently implemented features, see the *CHANGELOG*.

-### 0.3
-- [x] Take an argument which supports a formatting string for the error message.
-That way, anyone can specify their own format.

 ### 1.0
 - [ ] Robust logging for errors caused/encountered by *darglint*.
-- [x] Add support for python versions earlier than 3.6.
-- [x] Add more specific line numbers in error messages.
 - [ ] Add style errors and suggestions.
 In particular, allow for multiple levels of strictness, (lenient by default).
 Then warn for no newline after short description, and for excess whitespace between sections, etc.
-- [x] Support for Sphinx-style docstrings.
+- [ ] Add support for numpydoc style docstrings.

 ### Other features